lomckee/stories-from-production/stories-from-production/_posts/2023-12-27-implicit-conversions.markdown

 For this problem we will change the table structure a little bit to better represent what I've seen in the real world.

+You may note that the following tables are missing explicit foreign key constraints.
+This is intentional for this demo as in the real world I have encountered numerous times foreign keys without the constraint explicitly declared.
+We will see how this also impacts performance.
+Additionally, you can't have a foreign key between two fields with mismatched data types.

 {% highlight sql %}
 CREATE TABLE ExternalSourceData
 (